UsrnameTaken/B3606/README.md

 Either by driving it with another board on the same control points or by replacing the original firmware with one of my own.

 **Current state**: Testing //Working, it is functioning and serially controllable.
+Code size 7653 bytes.

 Components needed:
 * [B3606](https://www.banggood.com/B3606-NC-Digital-DC-DC-Step-Down-Buck-Module-Constant-Voltage-Current-p-947293.html?rmmds=search) -- The unit being reprogrammed